OmarHasan16/php/PHP Arrays/short syntax arrays/README.md

-Certainly!
 In PHP, you can create arrays using either the `array()` function or the short array syntax, which involves wrapping comma-separated elements in square brackets `[ ]`.
 Let's explore both methods with examples:

 1. Using `array()` function:
 ```php